trikoder/trim/documentation/list-elements.md

 All list elements accept following set of options:

 * **caption**: used to define cell heading content.
 * **mapTo**: used for mapping list item content to resource attribute or relationship data.
 Can be string of function.
 When defined as string it will fetch model value under that key.
-Learn how to use [JSON api resource](https://dbrekalo.github.io/json-api-resource/) api to query and transform data.
+Learn how to use [JSON:API resource](https://dbrekalo.github.io/json-api-resource/) to query and transform data.
 * **attributes**: List of DOM element attributes.

 ---